 next_question is the single field most likely to collapse the remaining decision space. optimal_path is the full ordered shortlist.
 This is not a fixed decision tree — the engine evaluates all eligibility paths simultaneously and picks the field that, given what’s been answered, branches the fewest remaining possibilities.
 Build a wizard, a chatbot, or an intake form on top of this without writing routing logic.

 A language model reads your source material once, at authoring time, and proposes constraint logic.
-That logic is compiled, versioned, and stored.
+The engine refines that logic against subject-matter-expert-authored tests until every test passes — a ruleset cannot be published with a failing test.
+The compiled, versioned ruleset is then stored.
 At decision time the engine queries the compiled form — no model in the path, no temperature, no retrieval, no drift.
 The same inputs_hash always produces the same decision_id shape with the same outcome.

 Add --explain for the trace.
 Inspect a ruleset’s input fields with aethis fields -b <ruleset_id>.
 See CLI reference.